TactigonTeam/Tactigon-Braccio-ROS/README.md

-# Tactigon Braccio ROS Package
+# Tactigon Braccio ROS Packages

 <img src="models/demo/IMG_4531.jpg" width="300">

 ---

-This is a ROS 2 Jazzy package running on Ubuntu 24.04 that integrates a Tactigon TSkin with a Braccio robot arm.
-It provides two nodes:
+This repository contains two main ROS 2 packages for controlling an Arduino Braccio robot arm, with or without a Tactigon TSkin device:

-1. **tactigon\_data\_publisher**: Connects to the Tactigon device, reads sensor data (battery, selector, touchpad, orientation, gestures), and publishes it as a custom `TSkinState` message.
+- **tactigon_ros**: Integrates a Tactigon TSkin wearable with the Braccio arm for gesture-based control.
-2. **tactigon\_control\_node**: Subscribes to `TSkinState`, interprets gestures and touch inputs to drive a Braccio arm, and publishes `BraccioResponse` messages with move results.
+- **braccio_ros**: Provides a simplified interface to control the Braccio arm directly, without requiring a Tactigon device.

 ---